 To qualify for our low-cost veterinary services, pet families throughout Chicago Heights, Chicagoland, and Northwest Indiana must meet certain income criteria.
 We want to ensure that the families most in need of our assistance are benefiting from our services.
 When you visit, please bring a photo ID and proof of one or more of the following:

-- Pay stubs for all working adult members in the household that show an annual income that does not exceed a certain level (see our chart below).
+- Pay stubs for all working adult members in the household (*where the pet resides) that show an annual income that does not exceed a certain level (see our chart below).

 - Proof of Disability, Medicaid, WIC, Link Card, LIHEAP, TANF, or Unemployment.